ABOUT

 The United States is home to the largest Brazilian population outside of Brazil.
 The Brazilian Ministry of Foreign Affairs estimated that, in 2017, 1.2 million Brazilians live here.
 Brazil is the world's second-largest Black nation, with more than 55% of the population Black, which results in a very diverse immigrant population in the United States.
 However, in the country, non-Black Brazilians were unacceptably speaking about the experiences of Black Brazilians in different spaces.
 Those inadmissible scenes of erasure showed that anti-Blackness and different forms of violence against Black Brazilians cross borders and remain firm even on foreign territory.

 Since its inception, Kilomba Collective has been driven by its vision, connecting a multigenerational network of Black Brazilian women from different backgrounds and centering the experiences of Black Brazilian women and girls in the international scenario.
-Kilomba's name is a reference to the Quilombos, self-sustainable revolutionary communities that represent Black liberation and resistance, memory, radical love, and affection of Black Brazilians.
-The Quilombos were created by Black people who were kidnapped from Africa and brought to Brazil in the 17th century.
+Kilomba's name is a reference to the Quilombos, self-sustainable revolutionary communities that represent Black liberation, resistance, memory, radical love, and self-determination of Black Brazilians.
+Our mission is to be a quilombo-like women-led space for our community where we build power and co-create a safe, welcoming, and joyful collective experience.

 Mission and Values